BSECE — Flexible, Adaptable, Versatile

 In the BSECE degree program, students can choose to gain broad knowledge of the field or increase expertise in specialized areas.
 Thanks to this added flexibility, students may have the capacity to pursue minors, double degrees, study abroad opportunities, research or internships that may enhance a student’s educational experience — all while pursuing a degree that is highly sought after by employers.

-BSECE Transfer / Non-DTC Students
+BSECE Transfer / Interest Changer Students

 The BSECE program is capacity constrained.
 Applications are accepted from current UW students as well as freshman and transfer applicants.
 UW ECE enrolls students for the autumn quarter only.